-What are the benefits of pre-exhaustion supersets and post-exhaustion supersets?
+What are the benefits of post-and pre-exhaust supersets?
 They both can add muscle and definition to your body in a short amount of time.
 A superset involves completing one exercise right after the other.
 You skip your break with this type of training.
 Basic supersets involve two (or more) lifts from opposing muscle groups.
 Examples include biceps with triceps or bench press with barbell rows.

-However, when talking about pre-exhaustion and post-exhaustion, the superset targets the same muscle groups.
-Moreover, you train muscle groups in either a single or multi-joint exercise.
+However, the superset targets the same muscle groups when discussing pre and post-exhaust supersets.
+Thus, you train muscle groups in either a single or multi-joint exercise.
 Then you quickly train with the opposite lift.

-How do pre-exhaustion supersets work differently from post-exhaustion supersets?
+How do pre-exhaust supersets work differently from post-exhaust supersets?

-To make it easy, remember that you do the isolation (single joint) exercise first.
-You are pre-exhausting the target muscle(s) before doing a larger compound (multi-joint) exercise.
+Remember that you do the isolation (single joint) exercise first to make it easy.
+Also, this is because you are pre-exhausting the target muscle(s) before doing a larger compound (multi-joint) exercise.

-- Training increases workout intensity by forcing the target muscle to the point of muscular failure.
-Therefore push your muscle (or muscles) through even more training volume using a multi-joint exercise.
+- Training increases workout intensity by forcing the target muscle to muscular failure.
+Therefore, push your muscle (or muscles) through even more training volume using a multi-joint exercise.

-- Use pre-exhaustion supersets as a recovery method after an injury or over-training from heavy exercise.
-What’s more, this method can stop stress on your ligaments and joints.
-Pre- exhaustion training is less likely to cause pain to your joints.
+- Use pre-exhaust supersets as a recovery method after an injury or over-training from heavy exercise.
+Also, this method can stop stress on your ligaments and joints.
+Pre-exhaust supersets are less likely to cause pain to your joints.

-How post-exhaustion training works differently from pre-exhaustion supersets
+How post-exhaust training works differently from pre-exhaust supersets

 - Supersets promote growth and density.
 The first multi-joint exercise recruits more muscle fibers and provides better metabolic benefits than the follow-up single-joint exercise.

 - Training allows you to single out a muscle or muscle group that needs extra work.
-Consequently, focus on muscles (like calves) that are hard to train or slow to grow.
+For example, focus on muscles (like calves) that are hard to train or slow to grow.

-- Sets burn more calories and boost your metabolism.
+- Post-exhaust supersets burn more calories and boost your metabolism.

 Supersets should be part of your training routine.

-Pre-exhaustion and post-exhaustion supersets save time (less rest and more exercises).
+Post-and pre-exhaust supersets save time (less rest and more exercise).
 Therefore, increase your training intensity.
-Moreover, use supersets to overload your muscles with exhaustion.
-Consequently, this makes your workout more challenging and adds a little fun to it.
-Exhaustion training promotes new growth and is useful when training past plateaus.
+Use supersets to overload your muscles with exhaustion.
+Also, this makes your workout more challenging and adds a little fun.
+Exhaustion training promotes fresh growth and is useful when training past plateaus.